Add Google Drive and login with the Google Drive account you want to use with Insync.

 2-way sync (or

 1-way sync if that’s what you chose).
-To automatically sync new top-level folders created on Google Drive web, click
+To automatically sync items created on Google Drive web, enable

 4. The blue badge indicates that sync is in progress, while green checks mean sync has been completed.
 Insync badges are further explained here.